-Wording The use of "shall" and "must" implies that the aspect concerned is mandatory; the use of "should" implies a non-mandatory recommendation; "may" indicates what is permitted and "will" indicates what is going to happen.
+6356,7523 km.
+It is centred on the earth's centre and orientated to the spin axis.
+It is generally accepted as the best simple mathematical model for the overall shape of the earth and is used as the Geodetic Datum in many aeronautical maps.
+See also under "Geodesic" and "Geodetic Datum".
+For distance calculations using the WGS84 ellipsoid, a small PC-based program is available by implies a non-mandatory recommendation; "may" indicates what is permitted and "will" indicates what is going to happen.
 Words of masculine gender should be taken as including the female gender unless the context indicates otherwise.
 Italics are used for explanatory notes.